LorrenzS/ssr-gallery/README.md

-# React Server Side Rendering with Redux - Example App
+# React Server Side Rendering with Redux - Gallery App

 Example of the universal React app for the blog post purpose.